samuelduchesne/archetypal/docs/creating_umi_template.rst

 The documentation will present how to create each Umi template object (e.g.
 `opaque materials`, `window settings`, `zone loads`, etc).
-Every inputs of each object will be presented with their default parameters, and simple examples will be shown for each object.
+Every inputs of each object will be presented with their default parameters, and simple examples will show how to create Umi template objects with at least the required inputs for each object.

 1. Defining materials